ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Understand JavaScript Like a Pro (Beginner to Advanced Guide)  - <a href="https://medium.com/@therechetan24/understand-javascript-like-a-pro-beginner-to-advanced-guide-5859b2fe2345?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `chetan_there`**

+<blockquote>If you want to become a React Developer, Java Full Stack Developer, or even a Backend Engineer, mastering JavaScript is not optional.
+Continue reading on Medium »</blockquote>

+<h3>2.
 Understanding Variables and Data Types in JavaScript - <a href="https://javascript.plainenglish.io/understanding-variables-and-data-types-in-javascript-1a4d50e7f07d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Nausheen Faiyaz`**

 <blockquote>The First Step Toward Thinking Like a Developer
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>3.
 Java Training Course in Kochi — Build a Strong IT Career with Techmindz ☕ - <a href="https://medium.com/@abhishekkrishnatmz/java-training-course-in-kochi-build-a-strong-it-career-with-techmindz-972dc3ee6497?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Abhishekkrishnatmz`**

 <blockquote>Java is not just a programming language — it’s the backbone of enterprise software, web applications, Android apps, and large-scale…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 Understanding Variables and Data Types in JavaScript - <a href="https://medium.com/@mohammad1105/understanding-variables-and-data-types-in-javascript-efafc705ecb1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mohammad Aman`**

 <blockquote>If you don’t understand variables and data types, everything else in JavaScript feels random.
 Scope bugs, unexpected undefined, strange…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 The Blueprint and the Instance: A Designer-Developer’s Guide to JavaScript Constructors - <a href="https://medium.com/@heythem.94/the-blueprint-and-the-instance-a-designer-developers-guide-to-javascript-constructors-fa0efa3660aa?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Heythem `**

 <blockquote>In the world of UX/UI, we talk a lot about “Design Systems.”
 We create a master component, a blueprint, and then pull instances of that…
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 JavaScript Control Flow Explained: A Beginner’s Guide to if, else, and switch - <a href="https://medium.com/@mohammad1105/javascript-control-flow-explained-a-beginners-guide-to-if-else-and-switch-a7cce6140734?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mohammad Aman`**

 <blockquote>Every program makes decisions.
 Without control flow, JavaScript would just run line by line from top to bottom.
 No conditions.
 No…
 Continue reading on Medium »</blockquote>

-<h3>6.
-From React code to production: what it really takes - <a href="https://medium.com/web2-with-clarity/from-react-code-to-production-what-it-really-takes-edd0cff5ab78?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `John Chiwai`**

-<blockquote>We have now seen how React works in the browser.
-We describe what we want, and React handles how it gets rendered and updated.
-Continue reading on Web2 with Clarity »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>